ShadeLab/Centralia_16S_analysis/MockCommunityAnalysis_09Nov15/MockCommunity_ComputingNotes.md

 align_seqs.py -i MASTER_RepSeqs.fa -t /mnt/research/ShadeLab/WorkingSpace/Silva_v123_referencefiles/silva.nr_v123.align -o qiime1.9.1_pynast_aligned/
 ```
 * the qiime 1.9.1 pynast alignment to the Silva123 template failed.
 * the qiime 1.8.0 pynast alignment to the Silva 123 template failed.
-I think the Silva123 template is the problem, and I have gotten a different one from the QIIME forum.
+I think the Silva123 template is the problem (Sang-Hoon got it from mothur, and I think the formatting is off), and I have gotten a different one from the QIIME forum.
 I will move this to the HPCC and start again.
 It's PATH is here:

 ```
 /mnt/research/ShadeLab/SharedResources/SILVA123_QIIME_release/core_alignment/core_alignment_SILVA123.fasta